Procopius: Style

 Procopius belongs to the school of late antique historians who continued the traditions of the Second Sophistic.
-They wrote in Attic Greek.
-Their models were Herodotus, Polybius and in particular Thucydides.
-Their subject matter was secular history.
-They avoided vocabulary unknown to Attic Greek and inserted an explanation when they had to use contemporary words.
+Writing in Attic Greek, these historians relied on Classical writers such as Herodotus, Polybius and in particular Thucydides as their models and, similar to these, dealt with secular subjects.
+The Classically influenced historians avoided vocabulary unknown to Attic Greek, inserting an explanation when they had to use contemporary words.
 Thus Procopius includes glosses of monks ("the most temperate of Christians") and churches (as equivalent to a "temple" or "shrine"), since monasticism was unknown to the ancient Athenians and their ekklesía had been a popular assembly.

 The secular historians eschewed the history of the Christian church.
 Ecclesiastical history was left to a separate genre after Eusebius.
-However, Cameron has argued convincingly that Procopius's works reflect the tensions between the classical and Christian models of history in 6th-century Constantinople.
-This is supported by Whitby's analysis of Procopius's depiction of the capital and its cathedral in comparison to contemporary pagan panegyrics.
+Cameron has argued that Procopius's works reflect the tensions between the classical and Christian models of history in 6th-century Constantinople.
+This has been supported by Whitby's analysis of Procopius's depiction of the capital and its cathedral in comparison to contemporary pagan panegyrics.
 Procopius can be seen as depicting Justinian as essentially God's vicegerent, making the case for buildings being a primarily religious panegyric.
 Procopius indicates that he planned to write an ecclesiastical history himself and, if he had, he would probably have followed the rules of that genre.
 As far as known, however, such an ecclesiastical history was never written.

 Some historians have criticized Propocius's description of some barbarians, for example, he dehumanized the unfamiliar Moors as "not even properly human".
-This was however, inline with Byzantine ethnographic practice in late antiquity.
+This was, however, inline with Byzantine ethnographic practice in late antiquity.

 Legacy

 A number of historical novels based on Procopius's works (along with other sources) have been written.
 Count Belisarius was written by poet and novelist Robert Graves in 1938.
 Procopius himself appears as a minor character in Felix Dahn's A Struggle for Rome and in L. Sprague de Camp's alternate history novel Lest Darkness Fall.
 The novel's main character, archaeologist Martin Padway, derives most of his knowledge of historical events from the Secret History.

 The narrator in Herman Melville's novel Moby-Dick cites Procopius's description of a captured sea monster as evidence of the narrative's feasibility.
+A fictionalized version of Procopius, named Pertennius, appears in the fantasy novelist Guy Gavriel Kay's duology The Sarantine Mosaic.